 Medicare Supplement plans are standardized by federal and state laws, and in most states are assigned letters to differentiate between them.
 If you live in Masschusetts, Wisconsin, or Minnesota, Medicare Supplement plans are standardized in a different way specific to your state.
 In all states, one type of Medicare Supplement plan will offer the same benefits regardless of which insurance carrier provides the plan.
 For example, if you decide you want Medicare Supplement Plan F and are trying to decide between carriers, you can know that the benefits will be the same with any carrier that offers that plan in your area.
 Premiums and other terms will vary, but your benefits will be the same regardless of the carrier you choose.
 You can find more information about the different Medicare Supplement plans available and what they cover at Medicare.gov byclicking here.

 I have a pre-existing or chronic condition.
-Are there Limitations in What Coverage I’ll be able to get?
+Are there Limitations to What Coverage I’ll be able to get?

 In many situations, you are entitled to what are called guaranteed issue rights, meaning that carriers must sell you a Medicare Supplement plan and cannot limit coverage of pre-existing conditions or charge you more for your coverage than someone in better health.
 However, if you apply for a Medicare Supplement outside of when you have guaranteed issue rights, you may be subject to medical underwriting, and could be charged a higher premium or denied coverage due to your health.
 If a carrier chooses to issue you a Medicare Supplement plan when you don’t have guaranteed issue rights, and you have had six continuous months of medical insurance considered “creditable coverage”, they cannot deny you coverage for a pre-existing condition, or make you go through a waiting period.
 Otherwise, they can impose a waiting period of up to six months on coverage for pre-existing conditions.
 You can find more information about guaranteed issue rights and when you have them at Medicare.gov by clicking here.